Commercial Photography Tips and Advice

-More often than not, your work will be spread across the pages of a quality glossy magazine or displayed larger than life on billboards all over town.
+More often than not, your work will be spread across the pages of a quality glossy magazine.
+Perhaps even displayed larger than life on billboards all over town.
 It may be used for a special, one-off promotion so it needs to be the best it can.

 You may need to leave home at the drop of a hat to capture an event or occasion.
-You need to be able to think on your feet and make sure you get the shots required as you will normally be working at the clients' expense.
+It's important to be able to think on your feet and make sure you get the shots required as you will normally be working at the clients' expense.

-The company only needed around 30 shots in total (for a huge billboard and glossy promotional brochures), and were constantly checking the weather reports to ensure we had a bright sunny day.
+The company only needed around 30 shots in total for a huge billboard and glossy promotional brochures.
+They were constantly checking the weather reports to ensure we had a bright sunny day.
 The day in question was in doubt but we decided to risk it.

-I arrived at midday and set to work only finishing when the sun had well and truly set.
-I was up again at 6.30am the next morning just in case there was a decent sunrise…there was, and by 4pm that day I had finished.
+Arriving at midday I set to work only finishing when the sun had well and truly set.
+I was up again at 6.30am the next morning just in case there was a decent sunrise.
+There was, and by 4pm that day I had finished.

 The client ended up with over 150 high-resolution beautiful, bright sunny images which included everything they needed.
 A bit of Photoshop work was needed on some here and there but generally it was a success.

-There is usually little room for error with product commercial photography as the product is normally taken close up or isolated against its background to show it off.
-The lighting has to be spot on with limited reflections with care as to what is actually reflected.
+There is usually little room for error with product commercial photography.
+The product is normally taken close up or isolated against its background to show it off.
+Lighting has to be spot on with limited reflections with care as to what is actually reflected.

-(On occasion I have had to enlarge a picture 200% to see my own reflection in a wine bottle for example.
-Nothing a little maneuvering or Photoshop couldn't cure)!
+Note: On occasion I have had to enlarge a picture 200% to see my own reflection in a wine bottle for example.
+Nothing a little maneuvering or Photoshop couldn't cure!

 If this is something you would like to get into, get practising with your studio photography with particular emphasis on your lighting techniques.

-Many magazine editors look to personal recommendations from existing employees for new photographers but one way to "fast-track" your career is to build a stunning portfolio of images that shows your unique, exciting and personal style of fashion photography.
+Many magazine editors look to personal recommendations from existing employees for new photographers.
+One way to "fast-track" your career is to build a stunning portfolio of images that shows your unique, exciting and personal style of fashion photography.

-A good web presence is also recommended but is generally seen as just a "calling card”.
-People in the industry still like to see large colourful transparencies although a good selection (20-30) of beautifully printed, high quality 10″ x 8″‘s could suffice.
+A good web presence is also highly recommended and is generally seen as just a "calling card".
+However, people in the industry still like to see large colourful transparencies or prints although a good selection (20-30) of beautifully printed, high quality 10" x 8" images could suffice.

 Once your portfolio is ready, you need to get it in front of picture editors.
 To do this you need to do some research.

-What is the editors' name?
+Do you know the editors' name?
 What does their magazine do?
-What is the circulation?
+How big is the circulation?
 Does your portfolio match their style/theme?
 If you have previously published work, send it in along with your prints (not originals), and be persistent!